Gunnison Trails: Hartman Rocks

 Hartman Rocks offers an array of trails ranging from easy terrain green trails to steep, technical, punchy black trails.
 Numerous maps are laid out across the 8,000 acres of public land.
 Your adventure can be as long as you want it to be.

 Wildflowers and cactus flourish here in May and June, so bring your camera and soak up the scenery.
 Horseback riding is permitted and you may run into a couple of riders on the way.
-This is a very dog friendly area just keep track of your pooch.
 The terrain also makes this a great choice for a run, jog, easy bike ride, and snowshoe, nordic ski, and fat bike in the winter.
+This is a very dog friendly area, but please keep track of your pooch.